diallo-esiea/byos/README.md

 ./byos.sh --alt=menuconfig --file=config/debian.conf --grsec=grsecurity/grsecurity-3.1-4.3.5-201602092235.patch update [DEVICE] config/config-4.3.5-grsec 4.3.5
 ```

-## Task lists

-- [ ] Check if packages are available
-- [ ] Redirect all messages (errors, outputs, etc.) into one or more files
-- [ ] Check if gcc plugin is available (for GRSEC)

-> Your gcc installation does not support plugins.
-> If the necessary headers for plugin support are missing, they should be installed.
-> On Debian, apt-get install gcc-<ver>-plugin-dev.
-> If you choose to ignore this error and lessen the improvements provided by this patch, re-run make with the DISABLE_PAX_PLUGINS=y argument..

 ## Managing multiple compiler version

 Erasing current update-alternatives setup for gcc